Evolution of the infrared luminosity function and its corresponding dust-obscured star formation rate density out to z~6: Analysis and discussion

 \subsubsection{IR LF functional form}

 Following previous works, we fit the IR LF with the Schechter function:

-where $\Phi_\star$ is the normalization parameter, $\alpha$ the faint-end slope and $L_\star$ the characteristic luminosity that marks the border between the power-law and the exponential fits.
-Due to the relatively shallow depth of IR observations, the faint-end slope is usually determined only at redshifts $z\ll 1$ (e.g., \citealt{Gruppioni_2013}), and then fixed at higher redshifts, with the exception of \citet{Koprowski_2017}, where $\alpha$ was found using the ALMA survey of Hubble Ultra Deep Field \citep{Dunlop_2017} at $z\simeq 2$.
-Here, we fitted the faint-end slope at two lowest redshift bins ($1.2\leq z < 1.6$ and $1.6\leq z < 2.2$), finding $\alpha=-0.26\pm 0.11$ and $-0.23\pm 0.18$, respectively, and adopted a more accurate $1.2\leq z < 1.6$ value of $-0.26$ at all redshift bins.
+where $\Phi_\star$ is the normalization parameter, $\alpha$ is the faint-end slope, and $L_\star$ is the characteristic luminosity that marks the border between the power law and the exponential fits (for comparison purposes, the modified Schechter fits are presented in Section\,\ref{sec:ap2}).
+Due to the relatively shallow depth of IR observations, the faint-end slope is usually determined only at redshifts $z\ll 1$ (e.g., \citealt{Gruppioni_2013}) and then fixed at higher redshifts, with the exception of \citet{Koprowski_2017}, where $\alpha$ was found using the ALMA survey of Hubble Ultra Deep Field \citep{Dunlop_2017} at $z\simeq 2$.
+Here, we fit the faint-end slope at the two lowest redshift bins ($1.2\leq z < 1.6$ and $1.6\leq z < 2.2$), finding $\alpha=-0.26\pm 0.11$ and $-0.23\pm 0.18$, respectively, and we adopted a more accurate $1.2\leq z < 1.6$ value of $-0.26$ at all redshift bins.